 For many people, large or protruding ears are a constant source of embarrassment.
-At Becker Plastics in Princeton, Voorhees, Yardley, and Philadelphia, we offer otoplasty procedures to anyone who wishes to have their outer ears reshaped surgically.
-The otoplasty procedure improves the appearance of the ears, which typically boosts the patient’s confidence significantly.
+At Becker Plastics in Princeton, Voorhees, Yardley, and Philadelphia, we offer otoplasty procedures to anyone who wishes to have their outer ears reshaped surgically to be in harmony with other facial features.
+This cosmetic procedure improves the appearance of the ears, which typically boosts the patient’s confidence significantly.

 Our mission at Becker Plastics is to help people enjoy their lives more fully by improving their appearance through plastic surgery.
 We have transformed many lives with plastic surgery and our surgeons are dedicated to meeting each patient’s unique needs.
 Otoplasty can be life-changing for the right patients.